The Wrecking Crew (2008 film)

-The Wrecking Crew is a 2008 American documentary film directed by Denny Tedesco, son of guitarist Tommy Tedesco.
+The Wrecking Crew is an American documentary film directed by Denny Tedesco, son of guitarist Tommy Tedesco.
 It covers the story of the Los Angeles–based group of session musicians known as the Wrecking Crew, famed for having played on numerous hit recordings throughout the 1960s and early 1970s.
-The film premiered at the 2008 South by Southwest Film Festival.
+The film premiered at the 2008 South by Southwest Film Festival, although it did not receive a commercial theatrical release until 2015.

 Synopsis

 Popular music of the 1960s was dominated by young bands like the Beach Boys, the Mamas & the Papas, Jan and Dean, and the Monkees.
 Listening to rock and roll on jukeboxes and car radios created devoted fans of these groups, whose music communicated the optimism and sorrow of a generation contending with strong countercultural forces.

 Record companies happily supplied the public with new songs and musical groups, all packaged with artistic photographs and biographical profiles.
 Left out of the story was an important historical fact: the bands, in some, but not all, cases, did not play the instruments heard on their records.
 Instead, the task of recording the perfect tempo, pitch, and timbre fell to a small group of accomplished session musicians.

 The Wrecking Crew documents the work of studio players who recorded the tracks for such hits as "California Dreamin'", "These Boots Are Made for Walkin'", "Be My Baby", "The Beat Goes On", and "Good Vibrations".
 Interviews with producers, engineers, and session musicians reveal the warmth and humor that allowed their collective talents to turn a simple chord chart into an international phenomenon.